tumbleweed-cdc/tumbleweed-cdc.github.io/docs/challenges.md

 It seemed logical for Tumbleweed to create a custom sink connector for our pipeline.
 After researching, we found KafkaJS, a Node.JS Kafka client.
 This allowed us to integrate Kafka communication into our architecture.
 KafkaJS was used to create the connection between Kafka and the consumers, monitoring topics specified by the user and streaming incoming messages to a provided Tumbleweed endpoint via Server Sent Events (SSE).
 SSE creates a unidirectional long-lived HTTP connection from server to client, allowing us to push messages to consumers in real time, which is ideal for the goals of our application.
 In order for a consumer service to receive these messages, only a small amount of code is required in their codebase, and this can be written in any language that supports SSE.

 Two other options we explored were the use of websockets or polling.
 Websockets are a communication protocol that allow for real-time, bi-directional communication between a client and a server.
 The connection between client and server is persistent; once the connection is established, data can be transmitted between the client and server in real time.
 While the real-time communication capabilities of websockets suited our needs, we did not need bi-directional communication.
-Additionally, websocket implementation adds a greater degree of complexity than SSE.

 Polling is another method that can be used for real-time communication between servers and clients.
 There are two different types of polling – short and long.
 Short polling involves a client repeatedly sending HTTP requests in regular intervals to the server to check for new data.
 The advantage to using short polling is that it’s simple to implement on both the client and server side, and is ideal for requests that take a long time to execute, as it allows for asynchronous processing.
 The drawbacks are that short polling can result in excessive network requests, leading to increased server loads and network traffic.
 Additionally, updated data is only received during the polling intervals; the user does not receive their data as quickly as compared to other solutions.